 Many leafy greens, including everything from arugula and kale to spinach and collard greens, contain potassium and magnesium, which are key minerals to control blood pressure, according to Harvard Medical School.
-These nutrients are an important part of the DASH diet (Dietary Approaches to Stop Hypertension, or high blood pressure), which features a variety of foods that lower blood pressure.
+These nutrients are an important part of the DASH diet (Dietary Approaches to Stop Hypertension), which features a variety of foods that lower blood pressure.
 A potassium-rich diet helps the body become more efficient at flushing out excess sodium, which can raise blood pressure, and magnesium helps promote healthy blood flow, according to Joy Bauer, RDN, former director of nutrition and fitness for the Department of Pediatric Cardiology at Mount Sinai Medical Center in New York City and the author of 12 books, including Joy’s Simple Food Remedies.

 This cruciferous veggie is a good source of the blood pressure-regulating minerals magnesium, calcium, and potassium.
 In fact, many foods that lower blood pressure contain high amounts of those three minerals.
-A study in ISRN Pharmacology was the first to link sulforaphane, the main active ingredient in cruciferous vegetables (including broccoli and cauliflower) with a specific metabolic pathway that leads to a significant reduction in blood pressure.
+A study in ISRN Pharmacology was the first to link sulforaphane, the main active ingredient in cruciferous vegetables (including broccoli and cauliflower), with a specific metabolic pathway that leads to a reduction in blood pressure.
 In addition, broccoli sprouts are high in compounds that may help reduce damage to arteries, which may play a role in high blood pressure.